 We believe that the consideration of ESG factors is a much more complex and nuanced process than simply screening out companies or industries perceived to be unsavoury.
 The world is rarely black and white, after all.

-As active investors, we include ESG issues in our investment analysis and decisions, where they are meaningful to risk and potential returns.
+As active investors, we include ESG issues in our investment analysis and decisions across a range of our funds, where they are meaningful to risk and potential returns.
 We conduct research into companies on a case-by-case basis, to give us an in-depth understanding of how ESG factors are likely to affect the expected risk and return of an investment.

 The benefits of ESG integration are a powerful aspect of active investing.
 There is also another key element of responsible investing: active ownership.